Tushika25/Microsoft-Udacity-ML-scholarship/Libraries/Important Libraries.md

 ### Python

 * Python is a very popular high-level programming language that is great for data science.
 * Its ease of use and wide support within popular machine learning platforms, coupled with a large catalog of ML libraries,  has made it a leader in this space.
+It's a great tool to start with and preferred over many offline platforms like anaconda and online platforms like colab.

 #### Pandas and Numpy